JiatingH/GDM-Project/README.md

 R codes summary of paper: Integrative Metagenomic  and Metabolomic Analysis Reveal Gut Microbiota-Derived Multiple Hits Connected to Development of Gestational Diabetes Mellitus in Humans

-Main Packages used in this project are as follows:
+Main packages used in this project are as follows:

 Vegan	2.5-7	https://github.com/vegandevs/vegan/releases